-I recommend a PA DEP licensed professional perform a radon test in each separate structural zone per PA DEP guidelines.
+I recommend a PA DEP licensed professional perform the required radon test in each separate structural zone\ per PA DEP guidelines.
 This test can be performed by Precise Inspecting.
 We are licensed radon measurement specialists.
-If high levels of radon exist, mitigation should be performed by a separate licensed radon mitigation company.
+If high levels of radon exist, mitigation should be performed by a separate licensed radon mitigation company. \basements, crawlspaces and concrete slabs are separate structural zones.